web developer

 Advertise Yourself

-No matter what route you take, know that your career will be better off if you market yourself.
-Show what you’ve done on social media, market your skills and the finished results, and you’ll not only grow an audience you can monetize, but you’ll also be showcasing your skills to potential employers and clients.
+Regardless of your route, know that your career will be better off if you market yourself.
+Show what you’ve done on social media, market your skills and the finished results, and you’ll grow an audience you can monetize and showcase your skills to potential employers and clients.